neew18/neew-links-tree/README.md

-# neew-links-tree
+## Links of my accounts

 I made a web-page for my links.
-You can watch it [here](https://neew18.github.io/neew-links-tree/links-tree.html).
+You can watch it [here](https://neew18.github.io/neew-links-tree/).